 On the lovely, wide stretch of sand known as Wildwood Dog Beach leashed dogs are always welcome.
 Just look for the gigantic fire hydrant and enjoy a day of sand and surf together.

-Tell us about your favorite dog friendly beach in the comments!
+We hope these tips help make your next beach vacation even more fun.
+Tell us about your favorite dog friendly beaches in the comments!